Giddius/Antistasi_PhoneBook_tool/README.md

 ## 1.1.
 Description

 The goal of this Project is to make a tool that can tell the Dev team of the Antistasi mod, which files call on which functions and also if you provide a file, show which other files rely on it.
+Secondary it should make a Graphviz graph to visually show the Antistasi function network.

 ***
 ---